Dark Mode

 If your visa application is approved, you will receive an immigrant visa in your passport.
 You can then travel to the U.S. and reunite with your spouse.

-10. Travel To The U.S. & Receive A Permanent Green Card
+10. Travel To The US & Receive A Permanent Green Card

 After entering the U.S. on your marriage-based visa, you will receive a:

-• Permanent green card, if you have been married for over two years
+• Permanent Green Card, if you have been married for over two years.

 A woman at an interview at an U.S. Embassy